Gao: Gao Empire

 Their king pretends before his subject to be a Muslim and most of them pretend to be Muslims too.
 He has a town on the Nile [Niger], on the eastern bank, which is called Sarnāh, where there are markets and trading houses and to which there is continuous traffic from all parts.
 He has another town to the west of the Nile [Niger] where he and his men and those who have his confidence live.
 There is a mosque there where he prays but the communal prayer ground is between the two towns.

 The archaeological evidence suggests that there were two settlements on the eastern bank of the Niger: Gao Ancien situated within the modern town, to the east of the Tomb of Askia, and the archaeological site of Gao-Saney (Sané in French) situated around 4 km to the east.
 The bed of the Wadi Gangaber passes to the south of the Gao-Saney occupation mound (tell) but to the north of Gao Ancien.
-The imported pottery and glass recovered from Gao-Saney suggest that the site was occupied between the 8th and 13th centuries.
-It is possible that Gao-Saney corresponds to Sarnāh of al-Muhallabi.
-Al-Bakri writing in 1068 also records the existence of two towns, but al-Idrisi writing in around 1154 does not.
-Both al-Muhallabi (see quote above) and al-Bakri situate Gao on the west (or right bank) of the Niger.
+The imported pottery and glass recovered from Gao-Saney suggest that the site was occupied between the 8th and 11th centuries.
+Gao-Saney corresponds to Sarnāh of al-Muhallabi.
+Al-Bakri writing in 1068 also records the existence of two towns, Both al-Muhallabi (see quote above) and al-Bakri situate Gao on the west (or right bank) of the Niger.
 The 17th century Tarikh al-fattash also states that in the 10th century Gao was situated on the Gourma side (i.e. the west bank) of the river.
 A large sand dune, La Dune Rose, lies on the west bank opposite Gao, but at Koima, on the edge of the dune at a site 4 km north of Gao, surface deposits indicate a pre 9th century settlement.
 This could be the west bank Gao mentioned by 10th and 11th-century authors.
 The site has not been excavated.

+al-Idrisi, writing in around 1154, does not mention a second town, and archaeological excavations in Gao-Saney indicate the site may have beena abandoned by this time.

-Al-Sadi in his Tarikh al-Sudan gives a slightly later date for the introduction of Islam.
-He lists 32 rulers of the Zuwa dynasty and states that in 1009–1010 A.D. the 15th ruler, Zuwa Kusoy, was the first to convert to Islam.
+Al-Sadi in his Tarikh al-Sudan gives lists 32 rulers of the Zuwa dynasty and states that in 1009–1010 A.D. the 15th ruler, Zuwa Kusoy, was the first to convert to Islam.
 He does not actually specify where they lived except for the legendary founder of the dynasty, Zuwa Alayman who he claims came from the Yemen to Kukiya.

+John Hunwick, among others, speculates that the first version of Islam was Ibadism.
+In c.1079-1082, a Sanhaja Berber group, inspired by the Sunni Almoravids, took control of the area, leaving behind royal epitaphs at a cemetery in Gao-Saney.
+Whether or not these kings feature on the kings lists of the Za dynasty recorded in the Tarikhs is debated.
+Dierk Lange posits that these upstarts, whether they were longstanding residents or newcomers, represent the founding of the Sonni dynasty.